PATRICIA AVERBACH Updates and Reviews of RESURRECTING RAIN

 - Written by Super User

-Congratulations to Patricia Averbach, whose new novel, Resurrecting Rain, is getting some well-deserved attention in Sarasota, Florida.
-Here's the link to Bookshop.org: https://bookshop.org/lists/this-week-s-top-10-bestsellers-in-sarasota .
+Congratulations to Patricia Averbach, whose new novel, Resurrecting Rain, is getting some well-deserved attention in Sarasota, Florida, and which has already made it to "Finalist" in the Chanticleer Book Award and in the Somerset Award for Contemporary Fiction.

 And here are some early reviews: